TEDxTUM/TEDx-YTT/README.md

 - [Acknowledgments](#acknowledgments)

 ## General Information
-The script searches the youtube channel ["TEDxTalks"](https://www.youtube.com/user/TEDxTalks/) for a specific `SEARCH_TERM` (e.g. the TEDx name) and returns all videos with `SEARCH_TERM` in their title as well as their:
+The script searches the YouTube channel [TEDxTalks](https://www.youtube.com/user/TEDxTalks/) for a specific `SEARCH_TERM` (e.g. the TEDx name) and returns all videos with `SEARCH_TERM` in their title as well as their:
 - Title
 - Youtube ID